 Description: This course is designed to instruct students how to speak effectively in public.
 The students will compare and contrast the characteristics of informative, persuasive and entertainment speeches, and support these speeches with credible research and creative language.
 Students will practice speaking in front of educational audiences such as parents, students, and colleagues.
 This course also satisfies the Oral Communications Graduation Requirement.
+Prerequisites: None

-Dual Enrollment Credit: This course is offered for dual enrollment credit for SPCH 1110 (4.5 credits) from Metropolitan Community College and will transfer to University of Nebraska at Omaha as SPCH 1110.
+Dual Enrollment Credit: This course is offered for dual enrollment credit for SPCH 1110 (4.5 credits) from Metropolitan Community College and will transfer to University of Nebraska at Omaha as CMST 1110 (3 credits).